Sigmmma/c20/src/content/h3odst/guides/firefight/firefight-setup/readme.md

 # Known issuses

-* The HUD for Firefight does not display in tagtest due to a bug.
+* The HUD for Firefight does not display in tag_test due to a bug.

 [template]: https://drive.google.com/file/d/1MikNcpdYAZJCALWZ7RoAG9GQHHTmI8_Y/view?usp=sharing